-Among the 73 coat proteins in B. subtilis, six were closely related paralogs that cannot be separated into orthologous groups based on phylogeny.
+Among the 73 coat proteins in B. subtilis, six were closely related paralogs that cannot be separated into orthologous groups.
 Hence, we obtained 70 orthologous clusters (three clusters contain two orthologous groups).
-The pair BG13471 (CotU) and BG10492 (CotC) are so similar that their orthologs in B. licheniformis were arbitrarily chosen for clustering analysis.
+The pair BG13471 (CotU) and BG10492 (CotC) are so similar that their orthologs in B. licheniformis were arbitrarily chosen for further analysis.

 2.3 Implementation

-Statistical analyses and data visualization were largely performed in the R language and environment [47](52).
-Batch jobs were automated using PERL and shell scripts in LINUX platforms.
-Phylogenies were mostly generated by neighbor-joining and evaluated by bootstraps in PHYLIP [45](26) and APE [48](48).
-Visualization of phylogeny was done using MEGA [49, 50](36, 63), Dendroscope [51](32), and APE.
-Nested model tests on adaptive changes were performed using PAML [52-54](6, 70, 71).
-Initial clustering of sequence was done using MCL [42](25) and PERL scripts.
-Protein statistics were calculated by pepstats from EMBOSS [55](54).
-Disordered regions in proteins were predicted using DisEMBL [56](39).
-LCR regions were calculated using xnu [57](14).
-Handling of sequences and automation were largely done by PERL scripts[58][59, 60].
+Statistical analyses and data visualization were largely performed in the R language and environment [47].
+Batch jobs were automated using PERL and shell scripts in LINUX/UNIX platforms.
+Phylogenies were mostly generated by neighbor-joining and evaluated by bootstraps in PHYLIP [45] and APE [48].
+Visualization of phylogeny was done using MEGA [49, 50], Dendroscope [51], and APE.
+Nested model tests on adaptive changes were performed using PAML [52-54].
+Initial clustering of sequence was done using MCL [42] and PERL scripts.
+Protein statistics were calculated by pepstats from EMBOSS [55].
+Disordered regions in proteins were predicted using DisEMBL [56].
+LCR regions were calculated using xnu [57].
+Handling of sequences and automation were done largely by PERL scripts in conjunction with Bioperl [58].
+A small fraction of Python/BioPython codes were also used, especially for the topological analysis [59, 60].

-3. Results{Imamura, 2011 #295;Imamura, 2012 #293}
+2.4 Public project repository

+In addition to the supplementary information, we created a GitHub repository, https://github.com/hongqin/BacillusSporeCoat.
+This GitHub repository contains the list of annotated spore coat genes, their sequences in FASTA formats, gene trees, running results, and key scripts for data analysis.

+3. Results